MionKit/mion/README.md

 | ✅     | HTTP Server                 | Includes an HTTP server module for handling API requests      |
 | ✅     | Automatic TypeScript Client | Fully typed client without need of compilation                |

-## Opinionated Approach
+## Opinionated Approach (Aka: RPC Like)

-mion is designed for RPC style APIs that work exclusively with JSON.
+mion is designed with a Remote Procedure Call (RPC) style and works exclusively with JSON data.
 The framework prioritizes quick development, fast startups, and minimal abstractions.
 It follows a convention-over-configuration approach and focuses on performance and developer experience.

+## Fast

+We have prioritized and tracked performance during the development of the framework, we even have many discarded features and experiments when there was a performance degradation compared to previous versions.
+Our goal is to have similar performance to fastify which we consider the gold standard in node.js frameworks!

 For full benchmarks and comparison against other frameworks please visit the benchmarks repo. 📈